About the degree programme

 Deferred entry

 You cannot apply for deferred entry for this programme, unless you are doing National Service.
-In this case, we can consider a deferral of one year only.
+In this case, we can normally consider a deferral of one year only.

 If you are already enrolled on a programme